stlink-org/stlink/README.md

 Currently known working combinations of programmers and targets are listed in [devices_boards.md](doc/devices_boards.md).

 Supported operating systems are listed in [version_support.md](doc/version_support.md).

-The `stlink` toolset continues to maintain backwards compatibility with the **STLINK/v1** programmer.<br />
-Please note that on macOS this support is limited to versions 10.13 - 10.15.

 ## Tutorial & HOWTO